Suicideboys

-Suicideboys (stylized as $uicideboy$) are an American hip hop duo from New Orleans, Louisiana, founded in 2014 by cousins Ruby da Cherry and Scrim (stylized as $crim).
-Via the music sharing platform SoundCloud, the duo rose to popularity for their abrasive, self-produced beats, as well as their harsh lyrical content and themes prominently featuring substance abuse and suicidal ideation.
-They own and operate their own label, G*59 Records, under which all of their music is distributed by Virgin Music Label & Artist Services.
+Suicideboys (stylized as $uicideboy$) is an American hip hop duo from New Orleans, Louisiana.
+Suicideboys were founded in 2013 by cousins Scott "Scrim" Arceneaux Jr. and Aristos "Ruby da Cherry" Petrou.
+The duo initially rose to popularity on SoundCloud for their abrasive, self-produced beats and harsh lyrical content, as well as their music videos and themes prominently featuring substance abuse and suicidal ideation.
+They own and operate their own label, G*59 Records, under which all of their music is distributed by The Orchard.

-The duo is considered one of the most popular acts in the underground rap scene and is also considered to have a cult following.
+The duo is considered one of the most popular acts in the underground rap scene.
 After several years of solely releasing EPs and mixtapes, Suicideboys' debut studio album I Want to Die in New Orleans was released on September 7, 2018.
 It fared well commercially, becoming their first top-ten album on the US Billboard 200.
 In May 2019, they released their collaborative six-track EP with Blink-182 drummer Travis Barker entitled Live Fast, Die Whenever, which also featured Korn guitarist James Shaffer.
-They have sold over $2.5 million worldwide.